 To make a hair growth-promoting dry shampoo, you will simply need to add a few drops of essential oil.

-Certain essential oils, such as lavender, are proven to aid hair growth by producing more hair follicles.
+Certain essential oils, such as lavender, aid hair growth by producing more hair follicles.

 Also, you can double the amounts if you want to make a bigger batch.

-Step 1: In a bowl, add arrowroot powder (or cornstarch/tapioca starch).
+Step 1: Add arrowroot powder (or cornstarch/tapioca starch) to a bowl.

 Step 2: Add bentonite (or kaolin) clay.